Juncong-Lin/qiliProject/products/printhead/Mutoh/DX5 Orginal Printhead for Mutoh Inkjet Printer VJ-1604 1608 1614 ect/DX5 Orginal Printhead for Mutoh Inkjet Printer VJ-1604 1608 1614 ect.md

 Compatible Ink for this head:  Eco-Solvent ink or water based ink
 Description:
-Original DX5 original of Mutoh with green connector
+Original DX5 original of Mutoh with green connector Photo about the packing and the detail of this printhead from our Delivery records:
+The old Packing in 2018:
+The new Packing now: